Likhitha1015/RConvCoTM/README.md

 This repository contains the FPGA implementation of a Reconfigurable Convolutional Coalesced Tsetlin Machine as presented in our paper.
 The system supports MNIST, FMNIST, KMNIST datasets, and custom dataset testing.

 ## Specifications
-Parameter	Value

 Maximum number of Clauses :	140

 Number of Classes	: 10

-Patch Sizes	3 / 5 / 7
+Patch Sizes :	3 / 5 / 7

 Stride : 1 - Patch Size
 Note: Weights/clauses are limited to stride = 1.
 For other strides, get the trained clauses from the TMU library once the stride training update is complete.

 Required FPGA :ZYNQ ZCU102 FPGA

-Connection	Ethernet
+Ethernet Cable

 ## Getting Started
 ### Required Tools